OpenPrinting/openprinting.github.io/_posts/2020-01-17-OpenPrinting News - January 2020.md

 We have started looking for students for this yaer and some are already working on assignments.

+## Google Summer of Code 2019
+Tanmay Anand is working on the Common Print Dialog Backends (CPDB) support for the GTK print dialog which he did not finish withing the GSoC.
+Here is his [GitHub repository](https://github.com/tanmayanand44/cpdb-gtk-adaptor-backend-gsoc19/).

 ## Avahi local service support
 Trent Lloyd has given another [sign of life](https://github.com/lathiat/avahi/issues/125#issuecomment-568229662) in the [localhost-support issue](https://github.com/lathiat/avahi/issues/125) on GitHub.
 This time he tells that he will merge the patch but fix [this issue](https://github.com/lathiat/avahi/pull/161#issuecomment-532048820) first.